 What toys did you love when you were a child?
 Ask your elderly loved ones which ones they cherished!

 I was only five years old when I decided I wanted to be a princess.
 I thought about it a lot, especially after going to see Sleeping Beauty.
 I wanted to be that beautiful girl who ended up with a crown on her head.
 I thought all it would take for me to be a princess is a crown like Aurora had.
-So when Christmas was nearing, I asked my momma if Santa might bring me a beautiful princess crown.
+So when Christmas was nearing, I asked my mama if Santa might bring me a beautiful princess crown.
 I really don’t know where she found it, but to my delight, a princess crown was under the tree.
 A real silver crown covered in “diamonds.”
 I wore that crown to death and it was the envy of all my friends.

 What fond memories do you have of a favorite childhood toy?
 Did you tuck it away in an old trunk for safe keeping?
 I still have my blue teddy bear that I slept with every night.
 Daddy would tuck me in and listen to my prayers and tuck teddy under my arm.
 He’s lost a lot of his eyelashes and has a few holes in his fur, but he’s still precious to me.
-After all he was my sleeping buddy until I was way past 16 years old!
+After all, he was my sleeping buddy until I was way past 16 years old!

 Did you ever have an Easy Bake Oven?
 I couldn’t believe I could bake a cake with only the heat from a light bulb!
 When my granddaughters got one for Christmas, it looked nothing like the one I had.
 I sure hope theirs worked better than mine.
 Those cakes were a lot of trouble and were so tiny they were gone in one gulp!

-I was never really fond of dolls, but my momma was.
+I was never really fond of dolls, but my mama was.
 I don’t believe she ever had one growing up with six brothers and five sisters in the backwoods of Oklahoma.
 So dolls she got me.
 There was Thumbelina, Chatty Kathy, Patty Play pal and even a Madam Alexander doll named Janie.
 Of course when my friends started playing with Barbie dolls, I just had to have one.
 Not that I like them.
 If you wanted to play in my neighborhood you had to have a Barbie doll.

 The Christmas I turned nine nearly drove me crazy.
-Momma always wrapped a lot of my presents a few weeks before Christmas and I couldn’t help but examine them over and over again.
+Mama always wrapped a lot of my presents a few weeks before Christmas and I couldn’t help but examine them over and over again.
 There was this one that had me baffled.
 It was heavy, not so big but it rattled when I shook it.
 I would try to guess what it was but I just couldn’t figure out what might be in that box!
-When I finally opened it on Christmas morning I was more than surprised.
+When I finally opened it on Christmas morning, I was more than surprised.
 I had actually never heard of a Creepy Crawlers Bug Maker.
 It had lots of colored “goop” and a little square oven.
 It had metal forms that you filled with goop and then you cooked your creepies until they were set.
 Talk about fun!